syntax53/MMUD-Explorer/README.md

 -UP: item/key references for rooms and textblocks expanded (requires database created with NMR v1.7+)
 -UP: find best will now take AC/Enc ratio into account when stats are equal
 -UP: hardcoded item #s 68 & 100 (dragger & quarterstaff) as usable by "limited" weapon classes as is in the DLL
+-UP: added a non-crit average damage to swing calc
 -UP: increased magic level dropdown on weapons from 6+ to 10+
 -FIX: changed the upper default weapon speed limit to 999999 (mudrev weapons, in particular)